-All submitted manuscripts undergo an initial screening by the journal’s editorial staff to ensure the following: (1) the content of manuscripts is appropriate for AoB PLANTS; (2) manuscripts adhere to all guidelines outlined in the Instructions to Authors; and (3) manuscripts are well written and comprehensible to a diverse scientific readership.
+All submitted manuscripts undergo an initial screening by the journal’s editorial staff to ensure the following: (1) the content of manuscripts is appropriate for AoB PLANTS; (2) manuscripts adhere to all instructions outlined in the Author Guidelines; and (3) manuscripts are well written and comprehensible to a diverse scientific readership.

 Papers published in AoB PLANTS must meet the following criteria, as assessed by referees and both Associate and Chief Editors:

 - The work presented has been rigorously conducted, analysed and summarized, and placed within a strong conceptual framework;

 - The authors clearly state and effectively evaluate specific research hypotheses;

 - The authors have discussed adequately the novelty and significance of their work (although acceptance decisions will be based solely on scientific rigour);

 - The authors' conclusions are supported by their data (or if the paper is a review or commentary, by the published literature and logical arguments);